Location of the Seychelles Archipelago

 Of course, as enjoyable as these islands are, each individual destination is sometimes too small for visitors to enjoy for more than a day or two.
 Rather than staying at a hotel for a week or more at a time, many travelers prefer to discover the Seychelles archipelago by cruise ship.
 In this way, they are able to not only enjoy an all-inclusive package, but also see multiple islands and more.

 Many large cruise lines travel through the Seychelles archipelago, some of them going to various islands over the course of a week, others staying in the area for longer, and still others that spend some time in the islands before moving on to other destinations.
-Some of these cruise lines include Costa Cruises, Crystal Cruises, Princess Cruises, Silversea Cruises, Oceania Cruises and more.
+Some of these cruise lines include Costa Cruises, Norwegian Cruise Line, Princess Cruises, Silversea Cruises, Oceania Cruises and more.
 Regardless of which provider that is chosen, each offers its own benefits.

 One perceived benefit that many people see in visiting by cruise ship is that many activities one might enjoy on the islands could be offered at no cost from the cruise line.
 These cruise ships also provide the variety of different islands for visitors, which mean more diverse views and activities.
 Additionally, visitors who come to the area by boat can see the local destinations while knowing their lodging is just off shore.